mvolkmann/blog/src/htmx.md

 render it with HTML like `<ProgressBar value={value} max={100} />`.

 One solution is to use <a href="/blog/bun" target="_blank">Components</a>
-which has builtin support for JSX.
+which has built-in support for JSX.
 This enables writing JavaScript functions that act like React components (minus support for hooks and DOM diffing), taking props and returning JSX.
 Bun can be combined with a server framework like